John Templeton Jr.

 John Marks Templeton Jr. (February 19, 1940 – May 16, 2015), also known as Jack Templeton, was an American physician.
 The elder son of Judith (née Folk) Templeton and investor, businessman and philanthropist Sir John Templeton, Jack Templeton served as the Chairman and President of the John Templeton Foundation.

+Early life, education, and career

-He was born in New York City and graduated from Yale University, where he was a member of Elihu senior society, as was his father.
+Templeton was born in New York City and graduated from Yale University, where he was a member of Elihu senior society, as was his father.
 He later earned a medical degree at Harvard Medical School, and then served as a physician in the U.S. Navy.
 In 1977, he went to work at the Children's Hospital of Philadelphia as a pediatric surgeon and trauma program director.
 His wife Josephine was a pediatric anesthesiologist at the same hospital.

 He retired in 1995, as chief of pediatric surgery at Children's Hospital of Philadelphia to join the John Templeton Foundation and took over the leadership when his father died in 2008.